nitinthewiz/TheLinkBlog/_posts/2010/08/2010-08-09-dan-gillmor-on-the-google-verizon-net-neutrality-plan.md

-  Throughout the conference call, we kept hearing references to the “public Internet” — an expression that leads inescapably to something else.
+  Throughout the conference call, we kept hearing references to the public Internet  an expression that leads inescapably to something else.